Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 - image files are loaded under assets folder\images
 - Images folder have subfolders named after each artists.
 - Under each artist folder there is an artwork and inspiration (insp) folder separating gallery and inspirations files.

+### Coding Structure
-- Bootstrap version is 4.3.1
+- Menue bar and artwork pictures are structured after Bootstrap version is 4.3.1
 - font-awesom link is not added inside the <head></head> because it does not exist under Bootstrap version 4.3.1 and it might not be necessary!!!!

-### Coding Structure

-- hover effect is copies from https://cdnjs.com/libraries?q=hover
+- hover effect is 'taken' from https://cdnjs.com/libraries?q=hover
 - Galley Rooms is the same as Art Works of the menue.

 ### Potential Future Developments and plans
-- Provide a mini biography (preferreably an autobiography) for artists in general
+- May be in future a mini biography (preferreably an autobiography) for artists in general will be added
-- Adding a simple paragfraph to each artwork so visitors could stablish connection with them
+- Adding a simple paragraph to each artwork so visitors could stablish connection with them
 - Creating a 2D imaginary gallery plot with rooms  and sallons with hovering and selecting capabilities.
 Each room  is dedicated to a single artist and some exhibitions could be held there.
+- there will be videos and inspirations material to be added in future
 - Possibly a rating system based on number of view , visitor rating, and feedback
 - Adding a filtering system so user can filter the type of art work based on style, demdia , artist etc
 - Sorting system for sorting the displayed pictures